MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMServiceConnectionPoint.md

 ## DESCRIPTION
 The **Add-CMServiceconnectionPoint** cmdlet adds a service connection point role to a site system server.
-This connects Microsoft System Center Configuration Manager to Microsoft cloud services and enables you to add a Microsoft Intune subscription and to update your Configuration Manager installation.
+This connects Configuration Manager to Microsoft cloud services and enables you to add a Microsoft Intune subscription and to update your Configuration Manager installation.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.